mountetna/monoetna/mountetna.github.io/timur.md

 ## Query

 The Query interface allows complex filtering of records across multiple models and bulk download via TSV.
-A help guide that provides detailed explanations of the interface, as well as some project-specific examples, is available below.
+A help guide that provides detailed explanations of the interface, as well as some project-specific examples, [is available here]({{ site.baseurl }}{% link query.html %}).

-{% include querying_guide.html %}

 ## Manifests (advanced users only)